As The Viet Vegan, I feel like homemade vegan Vietnamese pho is an obligatory recipe on here.

 Ingredients

-- 20 dried shiitake or flower mushrooms OR 3 tbsp + 1 tsp of mushroom broth powder
+- 24 dried shiitake or flower mushrooms

 - 4 medium onions

-- 1 large daikon, peeled and cut as coins, 1" thick
+- 1 large daikon peeled and cut as coins, 1″ thick

-- 3 inches of ginger, washed well, halved and pounded with a pestle or heavy object to release the juices
+- 3 inches of ginger washed well, halved and pounded with a pestle or heavy object to release the juices

-- 12 cups of water (3 L)
+- 16 cups of water 4 L

 - 5-6 pieces of star anise